piyashah76/--Node---Integration-With-Frontend/README.md

-This fike contains node integration with frontend and a basic to-do app and crud operation of it.
+This fike contains node integration with frontend and a basic to-do app and a restful api of books using express js and crud operation of it.